samuelorji/scala/topics/concepts/hashing.md

 the majority of comparisons could be done very quickly just by comparing the hashes.
 But a tiny number, about 0.8% of comparisons would produce the same hash, which would require a full, slow equality check to be carried out.
-So, if 99.2% of comparisons can be made fast, but 0.8% of comparisons are very slow, that represents a significant improvement so long as the hash function itself is _fast_.
+So, if 99.2% of comparisons can be made fast, but 0.8% of comparisons are very slow, that represents a significant improvement as long as the hash function itself is _fast_.

 Modern computers are able to compare any two 32-bit integers equally fast, so the example above would not help a computer in the same way as it helps a human.
 But hash functions can be defined for any kind of finite input,